-Aristotle's astronomy is underwhelming and unsatisfying and it didn't solve the major issues endemic to an Earth-centered cosmology: since the model required the planets to be always the same distance from Earth, why do they vary in brightness?
+15Aristotle seems to have made at least one mistake and actually had two models, one of 47 and the other of 55 spheres.
+Nobody knows why. \oplus Aristotle's astronomy is underwhelming and unsatisfying and it didn't solve the major issues endemic to an Earth-centered cosmology: since the model required each planet to be always the same distance from Earth, why do they vary in brightness?
 And a relatively new problem in his time: why are the seasons, autumn, winter, spring, and fall, all of different durations?
 These brought Aristotelean modeling to a halt.
 New ideas were required.

-3.2.7 Summary of the Astronomy of Plato, Eudoxus, and Aristotle

-By the time that Aristotle was done, astronomy had converged on a qualitative, "picture-model" built by two philosophers and a mathematician.
+3382 3.5.3 Summary of the Astronomy of Plato, Eudoxus, and Aristotle (Set the context with the timeline in Figure ?? on page ??.)
+By the time that Aristotle was done, astronomy had converged on a qualitative, "picture-model" built by two philosophers and a mathematician. • Plato (-427 to -348):

-- Plato (-427 to -348): - He placed the Earth is at the center of the universe. - He modeled the planets as attached to spinning spheres. - He proposed that the outer star-sphere spins around the Earth once a day. - He placed the sphere of the planets to be inclined to that of the stars so that they all orbit at an angle inclined to the Earth's equator-on the ecliptic. - Eudoxus (-390 to -340) - He modeled each planet's motion as created by four spheres, with axes inclined to one another to replicate retrograde motion and motion relative to the stars.
-(The Sun and Moon only needed three spheres.) - He modeled each planet's model as separate from the others and he did not propose a whole solar system, just pieces. - Callipus added spheres for some of the planets in order to slightly tune some of the motions to better match observation. - He apparently created one of the first published star catalogues, memorialized in the poem by Aratus, Phaenomena. - Aristotle (-384 to -322): - He adopted Eudoxus and Callipus' approach in order to model all of the planets by piecing together the Eudoxian sets of spheres, one inside of the other from Saturn to the Moon. - Since each is tied to the one beneath, Aristotle felt that additional spheres were needed in order to isolate the motions of the planets from one another.
-These were the rewinding spheres. - He insisted that the volume outside of the orbit of the Moon was made of a different element from the four elements that operated within.
-That fifth element, the aether, filled the remaining volume to the outer stars, providing the material of the heavenly bodies.
-Natural motion in the aether is perfectly circular. - He originated the idea that the universe was "full" of the aether--no gaps or emptiness.
-This demand became necessary in all future Greek cosmologies. - Aristotle's physics guided (or handcuffed) speculation about any motion that the Earth might have had.
-The Earth had to be in the center of the universe, not spinning, nor orbiting any point. - He was very critical of the Pythagorean idea of an orbiting Earth for (his) physics reasons, but also because there was no apparent parallax which meant that the stars were so far away as to hide parallax (too far for anyone's taste) or that the Earth was stationary.
+3386

+3387

+3388

+3389

+3390

+3391

+3392

+3393

+3394

+3395

+3396

+3398

+3399

+3400

+3401

+3402

+3403

+3404

+3405

+3406

+3407

+3409

+3410

+3411

+3412

+- He placed the Earth is at the center of the universe.

+- He modeled the planets as attached to spinning spheres.

+- He proposed that the outer star-sphere spins around the Earth once a day.

+- He placed the sphere of the planets to be inclined to that of the stars so that they all orbit at an angle inclined to the Earth's equator-on the ecliptic.

+- Eudoxus (-390 to -340)

+- He modeled each planet's motion as created by four spheres, with axes inclined to one another to replicate retrograde motion and motion relative to the stars.
+(The Sun and Moon only needed three spheres.)

+- He modeled each planet's model as separate from the others and he did not propose a whole solar system, just pieces.

+- Callipus added spheres for some of the planets in order to slightly tune some of the motions to better match observation.

+- He apparently created one of the first published star catalogues, memorialized in the poem by Aratus, Phaenomena.

+- Aristotle (-384 to -322):

+- He adopted Eudoxus and Callipus' approach in order to model all of the planets by piecing together the Eudoxian sets of spheres, one inside of the other from Saturn to the Moon.

+- Since each is tied to the one beneath, Aristotle felt that additional spheres

+were needed in order to isolate the motions of the planets from one

+another.
+These were the rewinding spheres.

+- He insisted that the volume outside of the orbit of the Moon was made of a different element from the four elements that operated within.
+That fifth element, the aether, filled the remaining volume to the outer stars,